repsodi/rtools/README.md

 # rtools

-rtools is just a collection of private tools.
+RTools is just a collection of private tools.